anibali/eval-mpii-pose/README.md

 # eval-mpii-pose

 Scripts for evaluating results on the MPII human pose dataset.
+"Single person pose estimation" is the only type of evaluation currently supported.

 Disclaimer: This is an *unofficial* repository, I am not from MPI and I was not involved in the creation of the dataset.